-Maximun n achievable points 47 6.1.43 .43 The program explicitly requires that project owners perform a gender safeguard assessment during project design.
-6.1.42 The program explicitly requires that stakeholder consultations are conducted in a gender-sensitive manner, enabling equal participation.
+Maximun Maximum achievable points 6.1.43 The program explicitly requires that project owners perform a gender safeguard assessment during project design.
+1 6.1.42 The program explicitly requires that stakeholder consultations are conducted in a gender-sensitive manner, enabling equal participation.
 1 6.1.41 The program has a dedicated gender policy, strategy or action plan that integrates gender considerations and women empowerment into all aspects of its operations.
 1 Requiren nents for gender safeguards 6.1.40 The program provides specific guidance for how each of its safeguards should be applied (for example, similar to the guidance notes of the IFC).
-OR The program requires experts to support all safeguard processes which are included in the program's provisions.
+1 OR The program requires experts to support all safeguard processes which are included in the program's provisions.
 2 6.1.39 The program requires experts to support processes dedicated to avoiding physical and economic displacement and to free, prior and informed consent from indigenous people.
-1 5.1.38 The program explicitly prohibits the introduction of invasive non-native species, where relevant (e.g., land use projects).
-1 stakeholders (e.g., that part of carbon credit proceeds are made available for community activities).
+OR 1 6.1.38 The program explicitly prohibits the introduction of invasive non-native species, where relevant (e.g., land use projects).
+1 6.1.37 37 The program requires, at least for specific project types as defined by the program, the establishment of a specific benefits-sharing mechanism with local stakeholders (e.g., that part of carbon credit proceeds are made available for community activities).
+6.1.36 The program has safeguards in place in relation to environmental issues that at least address air pollution, water pollution, soil and land protection, waste management, and biodiversity.
+1